 And that’s when I started to blog.
 It was a great outlet for me, and still is.
 Things are getting better, and are great in the financial area.
 In my personal life, W and I have been together for over 7 years, and we couldn’t be better.

 My sister is like my child now (oh hey Lexy!) and it has been awesome watching her grow into an awesome young lady.
-I haven’t seen or talked to my mom in over a year though.
-However, I have begun talking to my dad’s side of the family, even though it is difficult as I am sure that I am a sad reminder.
+I have begun talking to my dad’s side of the family, even though it is difficult as I am sure that I am a sad reminder.

 We never thought that our lives would be like the way they are today.
 We have also come to realize that we can’t let money dictate our lives, and that we need to enjoy the little things.
 I also plan on pursuing what I love instead of stability, which brings great risks but also much more excitement and happiness.